-Emerson, a Republican, was the representative for Missouri’s 8th congressional district from 1997 to 2013.
+Emerson was the representative for Missouri’s 8th congressional district and was a Republican.
+She served from 1997 to 2013.

 Emerson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).